M1v1savva/mini-renderer/README.md

-# 3D mini-renderer 🎨 Tiny OpenGL from Scratch
+# A simple 3D renderer from scratch

-A minimalist 3D renderer implemented in C++ with **~~almost~~ zero external dependencies**, running entirely on the CPU.
+A minimalist 3D renderer implemented in C++ with **~~almost~~ zero external dependencies**, running entirely on CPU.

-This renderer does not require any external graphics dependencies for 3D such as OpenGL.
 It implements its own rasterization, matrix transformations in 3D and shading techniques.

-Dependencies used (for now): **json, gtest**

-Key topics: **rasterization, geometry, linear algebra**.

----

 ## 🚀 Quick Start with CMake